 - Support Code Nation’s summer opportunities.
 Support planning, coordinate logistics, and manage student experiences during Code Nation’s summer programming.

 - Lead a specialized workstream outside to support programmatic success across the region, such as volunteer community building, data management, curriculum development, or alumni engagement.

 Skills and Qualifications

-- Two+ years of classroom teaching experience in under-resourced schools
+- 2+ years of classroom teaching and/or youth development experience in under-resourced schools

-- Strong organizational skills with demonstrated success managing many projects at once
+- Strong organizational skills and an exceptional attention to detail with demonstrated success managing multiple projects at once

 - Proficiency with Google Suite